Updated 14th September 2020:

 It should be noted that the vast majority of apartments in a larger building or villas that are part of a larger complex will NOT qualify for this type of licence for two possible reasons.

-Secondly, for complexes designated as Residential only, the vast majority have written into their statutes documentation an express prohibition against renting properties to tourists.
+Secondly, for complexes designated as Residential only, the vast majority have written into their statutes an express prohibition against renting properties to tourists.
+However, in the unlikely event their ‘estatutos’ do not contain such an express prohibition, then an application for a ‘Vivienda Vacacional’ licence may be possible.

-We are aware of instances where owners of apartments or villas that are part of a community complex have applied for and obtained a ‘V.V.’ plaque.
-However, unless the above criteria apply to the property, such licences have almost certainly been obtained illegally.
+We are aware of instances where owners of apartments or villas that are part of a community complex have applied for and obtained a ‘V.V.’ plaque despite not qualifying under the above criteria.
+In most cases, such licence has been obtained illegally by making a false declaration.
 It should be noted that making a false declaration on an application for a ‘Vivienda Vacacional’ licence is now a criminal offence under Article 392 of the Spanish Penal Code.

 By way of clarification, ‘tourist rentals’ are deemed to be any rental of less than 3 months duration.